·10 min read

 KLCC Rental Market: What Luxury Property Investors Should Know

-KLCC's rental market skews toward expatriate professionals and corporate-lease tenants — a demographic that values fit-out quality, building management standards, and proximity to multinational offices along Jalan Ampang and the central business district.
-Gross rental yields for well-managed KLCC condominiums typically range from 3.5%–5.5%, with serviced residences at the higher end due to shorter tenancy cycles.
+KLCC's rental market skews toward expatriate professionals and corporate-lease tenants, a group that cares about fit-out quality, building management standards, and proximity to the multinational offices along Jalan Ampang and the central business district.
+Gross rental yields for well-managed KLCC condominiums typically run 3.5 to 5.5%, with serviced residences at the higher end on shorter tenancy cycles.
+Net yields land at 2.5 to 3.5% after service charges, sinking fund contributions, and realistic vacancy, so be honest about those deductions before you buy.
+The corporate tenant pool is steady rather than spectacular.
+Renewals are common because relocation is disruptive for employers, and a good unit in a good building rarely sits empty for more than six to eight weeks between tenancies.
+That reliability, more than headline yield, is the district's real income story.

 How Foreign Investors Can Buy Property in KLCC